-The best action to remove bad odours from a public toilet is to improve the cleanliness of the toilet, as this is the source of the bad odours.
-Increased cleaning schedule, or more thorough cleaning will almost certainly reduce the smells coming from the toilet.
-Bleach and other high quality cleaning products will reduce the smells for a longer time and should be used on the floors, sink areas and of course toilets.
+The best action to remove bad odours from a public toilet is to improve the cleanliness of the toilet.
+An increased cleaning schedule, or more thorough cleaning will almost certainly reduce the smells coming from the toilet.
+Bleach and other high quality cleaning products will reduce the smells for a longer time.
+Further odour neutralisers can also prevent bathroom sink smells.

-Ventilation can be another major contributor to bad smelling toilets and if a toilet is not ventilated correctly, the odours cannot escape and they will build.
+Ventilation can be another major contributor too bad smelling toilets.
+If a toilet is not ventilated correctly, the odours cannot escape and they will build.
 A public toilet should have appropriate ventilation to extract the bad odours and replenish with fresh air.

 Use an Odour Neutraliser

-If you are suffering from bad smells in your toilet then there is an PowAir product that will remove it, industrial strength odour neutralisation available at consume level.
+If you are suffering from bad smells in your toilet then there is an PowAir product for you!